cchudzicki-ocw-testing/11.255-spring-2021/content/pages/readings.md

 Thayer-Hart, Nancy (ed.)
 (2007). *The Facilitator’s Tool Kit: A Guide for Helping Groups Get Results*.
 University of Wisconsin System Board of Regents

-Thomas-Hunt, Melissa, and Anya Malkov (2013), [“Social Norms and Stereotypes: What Happens When Everyone’s a Little Bit Sexist?”](http://wapppwire.blogspot.com/2013/04/social-norms-and-stereotypes-what.html) The Wappp Wire, April 8, 2013.
+Thomas-Hunt, Melissa and Anya Malkov (2013), [“Social Norms and Stereotypes: What Happens When Everyone’s a Little Bit Sexist?”](http://wapppwire.blogspot.com/2013/04/social-norms-and-stereotypes-what.html) The Wappp Wire, April 8, 2013.

 Tinsley, Catherine et al. (2009).
 Women at the bargaining table: pitfalls and prospects, Marquette University Law School Legal Studies Research Paper Series, 09-19: 1–20.